 Guides take visitors through the prison and give it meaning.

-Near the jail, the huge Guinness brewery fills several city blocks along Dublin's River Liffey.
-Arthur Guinness began brewing the famous stout here in 1759.
+Near the jail, the huge Guinness Brewery fills several city blocks along Dublin's River Liffey.
+Arthur Guinness began brewing his famous stout here in 1759.
 A hundred years later, it was the biggest brewery in the world.

 The home of Ireland's national beer welcomes visitors — for a price — with a huge exhibit.
 It fills the old fermentation plant like a shrine.
-A tall beer-glass-shaped glass atrium — 14 million pints big — leads past several floors of exhibitions to the skylight…and the Gravity Bar, which gives visitors a commanding 360-degree view of Dublin while they enjoy a pint.
+A tall beer-glass-shaped glass atrium — 14 million pints big — leads past several floors of exhibitions to the Gravity Bar, where visitors enjoy a commanding 360-degree view of Dublin with their pint.

-Which reminds me, we're due back in Temple Bar for another pub-crawl.
-In Ireland good beer comes with good music.
+Which reminds me: We're due back in Temple Bar for another pub crawl.
+In Ireland, good beer comes with good music.
 For a toe-tapping introduction to "trad," as traditional music is called, we're taking the Traditional Irish-Music Pub Crawl.
-You crawl to three pubs listening to musicians demonstrate traditional Irish instruments like the bodrum…(sound up)...and once you have the beat, you can tap your feet to the music.
+You "crawl" to three pubs listening to musicians demonstrate traditional Irish instruments like the bodhrán…and once you have the beat, you can tap your feet to the music.

-And the people of Dublin, with their inspirational love of life and freedom, make this city a delight to visit.
+And the people of Dublin, with their inspirational love of life, make this city a delight to visit.
 Thanks for joining us.
 I'm Rick Steves.
 Until next time, keep on travelin'.
+Cheers!